November is Community Safety Month!

 Affiliated Neighbourhood Association in 2026.

-Community Safety & Well-Being Survey
+Community Safety and Well-Being Survey

-CSWO is launching the
+CSWO launched the

 The survey invites residents to share their experiences, concerns, and ideas related to safety and well-being in their neighbourhoods.
-Results will help identify local priorities, guide future programs and services and inform
+Results will help identify local priorities, guide future programs and services and inform the next phase of Brampton's Community Safety Action Plan (2028+).

 Connected Communities